joao-parana/swift-playground-builder/README.md

 Usage: playground <paths>... [options]

 paths     Markdown files(s), or directory containing Markdown files,
-          from which to build the Playground(s)
+          from which to build the Playground(s).

+          The Markdown file(s) must have one of these common Markdown file extensions: .md .markdown .mdown .mkdn .mkd

 Options: